mandatoryprogrammer/thermoptic/README.md

 Yep, `thermoptic` supports hybrid usage like this, [see this section for more information.](#handling-browser-javascript-fingerprinting-with-thermoptic-hooks)

-### What about proxies?

-You [can set a proxy for Chrome to use](https://www.chromium.org/developers/design-documents/network-settings/) and then set `thermoptic` to use that Chrome instance.
-Future releases of `thermoptic` will streamline this process.

 ### My fingerprint for request X doesn't match the browser fingerprint!

 You need to make sure that you're setting headers like `X-Fetch-*`, `Origin`, and `Referer` correctly.
 If you don't tell `thermoptic` about these headers then it won't be able to execute the request in the appropriately stealthy way.